Michael Anderson

 Minnesota English Language Program

 Stephanie Hanson has a bachelor's degree in psychology and French and a master's degree in teaching English as a second language.
-She previously taught ESL at Cornell University and the University of Illinois, and EFL in Greece, China, South Korea, Indonesia, Turkey, and Ecuador.
-In her free time, Stephanie enjoys cooking and trying new foods, reading, hiking, and exploring the Twin Cities.
+She previously taught ESL at Cornell University and the University of Illinois, and EFL in Greece, China, South Korea, Indonesia, and Turkey.
+She has trained English teachers in Venezuela, Ecuador, Brazil, and Vietnam, and she was a Fulbright Scholar in Mexico to train future English teachers there.
+In her free time, Stephanie enjoys cooking and trying new foods, reading, hiking, and traveling.
 She is also an avid salsa dancer.

 Darren LaScotte